joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 | Tomatoes        |
 | Milk            |

 ## The JOIN Operator in SQL

-Because our data is spread across three tables, it is cubmersome to have to run multiple queries to find the information we want.
-To avoid this,
+Because our data is spread across three tables, it is cubmersome and error-prone to have to run multiple queries to find the information we want.
+We can avoid this by joining the tables together.
-SQL allows you to join tables to gether so we can query for information spread across mutliple table in the database.

 When we join two tables on a column, it will create a row in the joined table whenever that value in the join column is the same in both tables.
 For example, if we joined `recipes` with `recipe_ingredients` on the recipe ID:

 ```sql
 SELECT *